 An OBJ file, or .obj file, is a very common type of 3D file.
-It is often used as an exchange format by many software programs as an alternative to STL files (.stl files) when information about colours or materials is desirable.
+It is often used as an exchange format by many software programs as an alternative to STL files (.stl files) when information about colors or materials is desirable.
 OBJ is the preferred format for multi-color 3D printing but it is also used for other 3D graphics applications.
 It contains a three-dimensional object, all its geometry, such as the position of each vertex, texture vertices, polygonal faces, free-form curves, etc.

-The OBJ file formatuses ASCII format (plain text) with a simple syntax.
-The main sections of OBJ files contain vertex lines of type (type v), texture coordinates (type vp), normal coordinates (type vn) and faces (type f).
+The OBJ file format uses ASCII format (plain text) with a simple syntax.
+The main sections of OBJ files contain vertex lines of type (type v), texture coordinates (type vp), vertex texture (vt) normal coordinates (type vn), and faces (type f).

-The OBJ file may be accompanied by a MTL (Material Library) file, which references the materials and colours used.
+As we just saw, the OBJ file may be accompanied by a MTL (Material Library) file, which references the materials and colors used.

 Often used as an alternative to STL files, OBJ files differ: